 Last updated on .

-Socorro is a city in the Santander department of Colombia about an hour south of San Gil.
-One of the country’s Heritage Towns (Pueblos Patrimonio), it’s famous for playing an integral role in the Colombian independence movement.
+Socorro is a city in the Santander department of Colombia, located about an hour south of San Gil.
+It’s famous for playing an integral role in the Colombian independence movement.

 Socorro was founded on June 16, 1683, and the seeds of revolution in the country were sown in the town in 1781.
 During that time, the country was known as Nueva Granada and belonged to Spain.
 The Spanish crown decided to tax the residents of Nueva Granada in order to raise funds to protect it from the British.

-On March 16, 1781, a grocer named Manuela Beltrán tore down posters about tax increases.
+On March 16, 1781, a grocer named Manuela Beltrán (c.
+1750-???) tore down posters about tax increases.
 The anger spread and local residents began to come together.
-Juan Francisco Berbeo, an upper-class member of Socorran society, gathered an army of rebels numbering around 20,000 troops and marched on Bogotá.
+Juan Francisco Berbeo (d.
+1795), an upper-class member of Socorran society, gathered an army of rebels numbering around 20,000 troops and marched on Bogotá.
 The army was the largest ever to reach the capital.
 They defeated the Spanish soldiers sent to meet them, and were able to reach an agreement with the Spanish government on their complaints and conditions.

 The Spanish government quickly rejected the agreement and sent reinforcements to quash rebels in the cities and towns that refused to comply with the tax increase.
-One of the leaders of the revolt, José Antonio Galán, was executed.
+One of the leaders of the revolt, José Antonio Galán (c.
+1749-1782), was executed.
 The Revolt of the Commoners (Comuneros) was over.

 Our Lady of Chiquinquirá

-About four blocks north is Independence Park (Parque de la Independencia), which is the main plaza in Socorro.
+About four blocks north is Parque de la Independencia, which is the main plaza in Socorro and translates to Independence Park.
 There, you’ll find a beautiful plaza with tall palm trees and a monument to José Antonio Galán wielding a sword in the center.
+There’s also a monument to Antonia Santos on the northeast corner in the middle of the road.

 Parque de la Independencia in Socorro, Santander, Colombia